Books of Blood: "The Midnight Meat Train"

 Office worker Leon Kaufman has recently moved to New York City, a place that he has long idolised as "The Palace of Delights."
 Since arriving, he has become disillusioned, seeing the dirt and depravity in a city like any other.
 Meanwhile, a man named Mahogany is killing people in subway trains, identifying as a "Butcher" in pursuit of "fresh meat."
 Kaufman falls asleep on a late-night subway train to Far Rockaway, Queens, and awakens to discover that Mahogany has killed four passengers in the neighbouring car and the train conductor is cooperating with him.
 After Kaufman kills Mahogany in self-defense, the train arrives at a secret station where ancient, withered humans board and consume the bodies.
 The creatures, the "City Fathers," have been the secret rulers of New York for centuries, the people who founded and initially built the city.
 They eventually present Kaufman to the incomprehensible "Father of Fathers," who has lived there since before the arrival of the first humans in America.
 One of them pulls out Kaufman's tongue, stating that he will "serve in silence," and recruits him as their new Butcher tasked with bringing them fresh meat.
 Kaufman passes out as the conductor announces the next destination as "home."
 Kaufman is later awakened by the conductor in a secret, pristine subway station and helped off the train as cleaning crews come on to cover up the previous night's events.
 The conductor states that he has much to learn before he begins his job that evening and presents him to the cleaners, who look at him with reverence.
 He exits the station and goes onto the streets in the early morning as the city wakes up and comes alive.
 He falls to his knees, kisses the ground, and swears his loyalty to the city.

-A film of the same name starring Bradley Cooper and Vinnie Jones was released on 1 August 2008.
+A film starring Bradley Cooper and Vinnie Jones was released on 1 August 2008.
 The film dramatically expands the book in many ways, most notably by introducing additional characters such as Maya, Leon's girlfriend, and further events outside the main plot.